CloudyAnt/SimpleKeyMouseListener/README.md

 # SimpleKeyMouseListener
-This meant to test input devices.
+This thing is used to test input devices.